-I’m really lucky that I live in the Midwest, and that hostas are so easy to grow!
-They are great filler and backdrop plants.
+I’m really lucky that I live in the Midwest, and that hostas are so easy to grow and one of my favorite perennials!
+They are great filler plant and backdrop plants in your landscape.
 They are the kind of plant that just keeps on giving.
 In fact, they grow and spread so well, that you often have to divide hosta to keep them healthy.
 They are also so effective at shading out other plants, and are great to use to crowd out weeds (but they can also do it to smaller plants too.).
 Their steady increasing is size makes them the perfect plant to transplant around your yard, or share with your neighbors.
-While there is a little work involved, it’s so worth it since hostas are one of those plants you can continuously make more plants from.
+While there is a little work involved, it’s so worth it to divide hostas since they are one of those plants you can continuously make more plants from.

 (This post contains affiliate links)